On the radar

 It would be easier to quote the confident single number.
 It converts better in the short run.
 Precise figures feel like competence; ranges feel like hedging.

-But an operator who has been in the business long enough has been burned by the confident number before, and has learned to read it as a tell.
-A band with its sources named is not us being cautious.
-It is us showing our work — here is what we know, here is exactly how much of it is about you specifically, here is where the line is between research and your result.
+But an operator who has been in the business long enough has been burned by the confident number before, and reads it as a tell.
+A band with its sources named is not caution.
+It is showing our work — here is what we know, here is how much of it is about you specifically, here is the line between research and your result.
 That line is the product.
-Couverte is consulting rebuilt as software, and the thing that makes consulting worth paying for has never been the confidence of the number.
+What makes consulting worth paying for has never been the confidence of the number.
 It is the rigour behind it, and the honesty about its edges.

 If someone shows you a precise uplift figure before they have seen your menu, you already know what it is.
 We would rather show you the range, name the research, and earn the specific number the honest way — by running your audit.